 Applicants are asked to submit proposals a minimum of three to four months prior to the time funds are needed, and as early as possible, to provide staff the opportunity to adequately research and become familiar with the proposal.
 Decisions of the Trustees will be made quarterly.

 Please click HERE to apply.
 The Foundation is geographically restricted to the Concho Valley.
+Click HERE for a helpful tutorial.

 Applicants will be informed by email that their proposal has been received at the Foundation.
 Any incomplete proposals will be held pending receipt of the missing information.